This post may contain affiliate links. You can view our affiliate disclosure here.

 MyGolfSpy performed an in-depth analysis of the KIT and compared the data readings to the GCQuad.
 It found that some measurements differed from the GCQuad (which can be considered the ultimate benchmark for accuracy) by as much as 50%, which is significant.

 The good thing is that Full Swing has been working to improve the accuracy of the unit through firmware updates, and the update rolled out in late March 2022 did just that.
-I have little doubt that the accuracy will continue to improve over time.

 Full Swing KIT App